What Are Routine Medical Exams Men Should Not Skip?

 • Amputation of a toe, foot, or leg

+Men with diabetes are three times more likely to have erectile dysfunction.
 A blood test can confirm a diabetes and prediabetes diagnosis.
 The U.S. Preventive Services Task Force recommends this test for:

-• Adults 35 to 70 years of age who are overweight or obese.
+• Adults 35 to 70 years of age who are overweight or obese

 • Those with risk factors like a family history of diabetes